Raniz85/raniz.blog/src/posts/csharp-code-generation-1/index.md

 ```

 This works well,
-but you need to remember to create one concrete class for each database backend you support.
+but you need to remember to create one concrete class for each test class and database backend you support.
+With both unit tests and integration tests this quickly becomes very tedious
+(the project that inspired this post had around 80 test suites - that's 160 concrete classes to write for 2 backends).
-And if you add support for a third backend in the future you'll have to go through every single class and add another concrete class.
+Additionally, if you add support for a third backend in the future you'll have to go through every single test class and add another concrete class for the new backend,
-Tedious and brittle.
+miss one and that test is not run for your new database backend.

 A much better way would be to parametrize each class to take a database backend in the constructor and have the test framework
 run every test for each available backend.